 A recent move or renovation project can keep us overly preoccupied with working on the interiors of our new home, that oftentimes we forget to pay attention to our home’s outdoor curb appeal.
 It is important to maintain an attractive home exterior which includes your driveway, fixtures, and landscaping.
-The addition of a new flower bed, furniture to your patio, or simply repainting your door and mailbox can effectively make your house look nicer, and increase its value.
+The addition of a new flower bed, furniture to your patio, installing a new lawn from sod experts, SodLawn, or simply repainting your door and mailbox can effectively make your house look nicer, and increase its value.

 Your curb appeal will determine how well your home looks when compared to other houses on your block.
 According to HomeHow, improving the attractiveness of your home exterior leaves a good impression on neighbors, guests, and even potential homebuyers in the future.
 All it takes is a bit of ingenuity and patience.
 By giving importance to your home’s exteriors, it will not only be aesthetically pleasing to the eye but will keep your home safe and help you save money on future repairs.

 We have listed below outdoor home improvement tips to add curb appeal.

 One of the most effective ways to increase the impact of your curb appeal is to add greenery and flowers.
 If you have an existing lawn, make it a point to regularly care for it by mowing the grass, watering it, and taking off leaves.
 Prevent weeds from creeping up to your flower beds and other plants.
 Visit a community nursery or seek the assistance of a professional landscaper who can suggest the right tips on how to maintain your garden and the kinds of plants and flowers that work for your garden all year round.